Can You Vape in Indiana? The Short Answer

 - 20+ cities ban indoor vaping locally - Indianapolis, Bloomington, South Bend, Carmel, and many others have adopted their own ordinances

-- 75 mg/mL nicotine cap - Indiana is one of few states with a maximum nicotine concentration limit on e-liquids
+- 75 mg/mL nicotine cap - Indiana sets a maximum nicotine concentration for e-liquids

-- 21+ with possession penalties - Indiana penalizes both sellers and underage buyers, unlike most states
+- 21+ with possession penalties - Indiana penalizes both sellers and underage buyers

 - Online sales are regulated - Sellers must hold proper certificates, verify age, and include required labeling on shipments